-- 1. Insert a card that has been issued. - 2.
-Click Smart Card Logon. - Select the smart card, if there is more than one inserted into your card readers.
+- 3. Select the smart card, if there is more than one inserted into your card readers.
 The details of the activation process depend on how the credential profile is set up.
-See the Setting up authentication methods for activation section in the Administration Guide for details. - If the credential profile is set up to require an authentication code, type it in the Authentication Code box.
+See the Setting up authentication methods for activation section in the Administration Guide - If the credential profile is set up to require an authentication code, type it in the Authentication Code box.